Academic Catalog 2026-2027

 Lecture: 3, Lab: 0

 A course designed to prepare math, computer science, and engineering majors for a background in abstraction, notation, and critical thinking for the mathematics most directly related to computer science.
 Topics include: logic, relations, functions, basic set theory, countability and counting arguments, proof techniques, mathematical induction, combinatorics, theory, and mathematical proof techniques.
-Prerequisite: Math 2313 or 2413 Calculus I(241)

-Prerequisite(s): MATH 2313 or MATH 2413 or MATH 241
+Prerequisite(s): ((MATH 2313) or (MATH 2413 or MATH 241))

 College/School: Col of Science, Engr & Tech